-Follow this guide to replace the fingerprint sensor on a Google Pixel 4a.
+Follow this guide to replace the headphone jack on your Google Pixel 4a.

-The unreinforced display panel on the Pixel 4a is fragile.
+The unreinforced display panel of the Google Pixel 4a 5G is fragile.
 Pay special attention to the warnings in the opening procedure if you are reusing the screen.